daveManDaveDude/pygame_invaders/README.md

 - Each level gets faster; invaders occasionally peel off the pack and **dive‑bomb** your ship.
 - You have **3 lives** by default—lose them all and it’s game over.

-## ✨ Why This Project Is Interesting
+## ✨ Why This Project Is Interesting   <<< Its not LOL

-This repo is more than a tutorial clone; it showcases a **scene‑based architecture**, a lightweight **game engine**, and a completely data‑driven configuration, making it a great starting point for small 2‑D arcade projects.
+This repo is a test, I asked o3 to give me a basic space invaders in python using pygame.
+I then worked with Openai's codex client to create the demo game.

 ## 🔑 Features